About Jon Shain

 The Jon Shain Trio are Jon's musical partners-in-crime who appear frequently on his live dates as well as on his recorded material.

 - upright bass, vocals

 F.J.
-Ventre and Jon began playing music together in 1982, when they met in high school.
+Ventre and Jon began playing music together in 1982 when they met in high school.
 F.J. went on to University of Massachusetts-Lowell, earning a B.A. in Music Performance and Sound Recording.
 He remained in the Boston area, performing in the city's vibrant music scene.
-Since relocating to Chapel Hill, NC in 2000, Ventre has performed with his own group The Swang Brothers, as well as Tom Maxwell, Rebecca and the Hi-Tones, and The Stars Explode.
-In addition to performing as a sought after sideman, he spends his time behind the mixing board, engineering at his studio Good Luck Studio, and operating his graphic design firm Tadpole Designs.
+Since relocating to Chapel Hill, NC in 2000, Ventre has performed with his own group The Swang Brothers, as well as The Stars Explode, Rebecca and the Hi-Tones, and Matt Hill.
+In addition to performing as a sought after sideman, he spends his time behind the mixing board, engineering at his home studio and operating his graphic design firm Tadpole Designs.